-- (a) be a citizen of India. - (b) not be less than 25 years of age. - (c) not be a proclaimed criminal. - (d) not hold any office of profit under the Government of India. - (e) has his/her name incorporated in the electoral rolls in any part of the country. - (ii) The Union Parliament has exclusive powers to make laws on 97 subjects in the Union List, e.g., defence, foreign policy, currency, etc. In the Concurrent List, the Union Parliament, along with State Legislative Assemblies can make laws on 47 subjects.
-In case of a conflict, the law passed by the Union Parliament will prevail. - (iii) The Parliament can be legislative even on the State List subjects: - (a) in case of emergency, - (b) if the Rajya Sabha passes a resolution that a particular subject in the State List has assumed special importance or - (c) when two or more States request the Parliament to legislate on a subject given in the State List.
+- (e) has his/her name incorporated in the electoral rolls in any part of the country.
+(Any Three) - (ii) The Union Parliament has exclusive powers to make laws on 97 subjects in the Union List, e.g., defence, foreign policy, currency, etc. - In the Concurrent List, the Union Parliament, along with State Legislative Assemblies can make laws on 47 subjects.
+In case of a conflict, the law passed by the Union Parliament will prevail.

+The Parliament can be legislative even on the State List subjects:

-Four ways by which, the Parliament exercises control over the Executive are:
+- (a) in case of emergency, - (b) if the Rajya Sabha passes a resolution that a particular subject in the State List has assumed special importance, or - (c) when two or more States request the Parliament to legislate on a subject given in the State List. - (iii) Four ways by which, the Parliament exercises control over the Executive are: